sfortier32/Habit-Tracker/README.md

         - Dictionary in each habit with the day being the key and time being the value
         - Confetti when complete
         - Disable stopwatch once activity is complete and add edited date to done from current pile
+        - Remove date from dictionary if completed or never started
 - Stats View
     - Design badges for streaks and tasks
     - Make badges unlockable